22nd Mar. 2023: required reserve ratio; China-US trade decoupling, FDI in China

 RUI: Hello and welcome to China Shortcuts,

-MARIANN: the European Chamber’s weekly catchup about the Chinese business landscape.
+MARIANN: the European Chamber’s weekly catchup on China’s business landscape.

-RUI: Thanks for listening.
+MARIANN: Thanks for listening.
 Tune in again next week.

-MARIANN: In the meantime, find useful links in the episode notes.
+RUI: In the meantime, find useful links in the episode notes.